mikerochip/addressables-training-manual/README.md

 When testing in the editor, you don't actually need to care about what a content build is.
 Addressables defaults to loading assets from your project directly, which is Unity's default behavior.

 When testing outside the editor, you'll need to make a content build.
-Content builds are made automatically when you make a player build.
+By default, content builds are made automatically when you make a player build.

 ## Making a content build manually